Waiting for the Night

 "Waiting for the Night" is a song recorded by Canadian recording artist Nelly Furtado.
 It was written by Furtado and co-written and produced by Rodney "Darkchild" Jerkins for her fifth studio album, The Spirit Indestructible.
 Lyrically, the song is about Furtado having a crush on a boy and was inspired by a diary she kept as a sixteen-year-old on a summer vacation on São Miguel Island, Portugal.

 "Waiting for the Night" received generally favorable reviews.
 Music critics praised the song for being catchy and having a memorable chorus.
-Some even noted similarities to Jennifer Lopez's single of almost the same name.
+Some even noted similarities to Jennifer Lopez's single "Waiting for Tonight".
 Upon release, the song charted in some European countries, such as Austria, Germany and Switzerland.
 Furtado promoted the song on NRJ Stars for Free and on The Voice of Germany.
 A music video for the song was released on January 8, 2013.
 It features Furtado in half-face makeup, doing sultry noirish swaying with zombie dancers.

 Background and writing

 "Waiting For The Night" was written by Furtado and co-written and produced by Rodney "Darkchild" Jerkins, who also produced her previous singles, "Parking Lot", "Spirit Indestructible", and "Big Hoops (Bigger the Better)".
 It was released as the third European single, on December 14, 2012, in Germany and later in the rest of Europe and Canada.

 It is a dance-pop and electropop song with elements of Latin pop, house music, R&B, and folk featuring accordion and bagpipes.
 The song begins with a diary entry written by Furtado to introduce the song, featuring harp, bagpipes, sounds of waves and sea gulls.
 In the chorus she sings: "Day and night / Day and night / You blow my mind / Blow my mind."
 The songs ends with her father, Antonio Jose Furtado, saying, "Oh, man, that's so rock'n'roll".
-According to Furtado, it was inspired by a diary she kept as a smitten sixteen-year-old on a summer vacation in São Miguel Island, Portugal, her parent's birthplace.
+According to Furtado, it was inspired by a diary she kept as a smitten sixteen-year-old on a summer vacation in São Miguel Island, Portugal, her parents' birthplace.

 Furtado commented about working with "Darkchild" on the album, stating:

 Rodney "Darkchild" did eight tracks on my album and we hit it off really big, like it was a real epic moment meeting him, for me.
 And we were like kids just hanging out in the playground, you know?
 We really bring out each other's musicality, which I think was key and we were able to explore and be experimental, which I think is really imperative if you want to make a good pop album.